 Eileen has training certifications from DDI, as well as Stephen Covey’s Speed of Trust, and Employment Learning International’s (ELI) Civil Treatment Series.

 Eileen is a certified Senior Professional in Human Resources (SPHR).
-She has a bachelor’s degree in Personnel and Labor Relations from the University of Maryland and certificate in Human Resources Management from Kennesaw State University.
+She has a bachelor’s degree in Personnel and Labor Relations from the University of Maryland and a certificate in Human Resources Management from Kennesaw State University.